MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgTeamChannel.md

         - `[Special <IMicrosoftGraphDriveItem1[]>]`: Collection of common folders available in OneDrive.
 Read-only.
 Nullable.
         - `[System <IMicrosoftGraphSystemFacet>]`: systemFacet
       - `[Drives <IMicrosoftGraphDrive1[]>]`: A collection of drives available for this user.
 Read-only.
       - `[EmployeeHireDate <DateTime?>]`: The date and time when the user was hired or will start work in case of a future hire.
-Supports $filter (eq, ne, NOT , ge, le, in).
+Supports $filter (eq, ne, not , ge, le, in).
       - `[EmployeeId <String>]`: The employee identifier assigned to the user by the organization.
-Supports $filter (eq, ne, NOT , ge, le, in, startsWith).
+Supports $filter (eq, ne, not , ge, le, in, startsWith, and eq on null values).
       - `[EmployeeOrgData <IMicrosoftGraphEmployeeOrgData>]`: employeeOrgData
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[CostCenter <String>]`: The cost center associated with the user.
 Returned only on $select.
 Supports $filter.
         - `[Division <String>]`: The name of the division in which the user works.
 Returned only on $select.
 Supports $filter.
       - `[EmployeeType <String>]`: Captures enterprise worker type.
 For example, Employee, Contractor, Consultant, or Vendor.
-Supports $filter (eq, ne, NOT , ge, le, in, startsWith).
+Supports $filter (eq, ne, not , ge, le, in, startsWith).
       - `[Events <IMicrosoftGraphEvent1[]>]`: The user's events.
 Default is to show events under the Default Calendar.
 Read-only.
 Nullable.
       - `[Extensions <IMicrosoftGraphExtension[]>]`: The collection of open extensions defined for the user.
 Nullable.
       - `[ExternalUserState <String>]`: For an external user invited to the tenant using the invitation API, this property represents the invited user's invitation status.
 For invited users, the state can be PendingAcceptance or Accepted, or null for all other users.
-Supports $filter (eq, ne, NOT , in).
+Supports $filter (eq, ne, not , in).
       - `[ExternalUserStateChangeDateTime <DateTime?>]`: Shows the timestamp for the latest change to the externalUserState property.
-Supports $filter (eq, ne, NOT , in).
+Supports $filter (eq, ne, not , in).
       - `[FaxNumber <String>]`: The fax number of the user.
-Supports $filter (eq, ne, NOT , ge, le, in, startsWith).
+Supports $filter (eq, ne, not , ge, le, in, startsWith, and eq on null values).
       - `[FollowedSites <IMicrosoftGraphSite1[]>]`:
         - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
-        - `[CreatedByUser <IMicrosoftGraphUser1>]`: Represents an Azure Active Directory user object.
+        - `[CreatedByUser <IMicrosoftGraphUser1>]`: user
         - `[CreatedDateTime <DateTime?>]`: Date and time of item creation.
 Read-only.
         - `[Description <String>]`: Provides a user-visible description of the item.
 Optional.
         - `[ETag <String>]`: ETag for the item.
 Read-only.
         - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
-        - `[LastModifiedByUser <IMicrosoftGraphUser1>]`: Represents an Azure Active Directory user object.
+        - `[LastModifiedByUser <IMicrosoftGraphUser1>]`: user
         - `[LastModifiedDateTime <DateTime?>]`: Date and time the item was last modified.
 Read-only.
         - `[Name <String>]`: The name of the item.
 Read-write.
         - `[ParentReference <IMicrosoftGraphItemReference>]`: itemReference
         - `[WebUrl <String>]`: URL that displays the resource in the browser.
 Read-only.
         - `[Id <String>]`: Read-only.
         - `[Analytics <IMicrosoftGraphItemAnalytics1>]`: itemAnalytics
-        - `[Columns <IMicrosoftGraphColumnDefinition1[]>]`: The collection of column definitions reusable across lists under this site.
+        - `[Columns <IMicrosoftGraphColumnDefinition[]>]`: The collection of column definitions reusable across lists under this site.
         - `[ContentTypes <IMicrosoftGraphContentType1[]>]`: The collection of content types defined for this site.
         - `[DisplayName <String>]`: The full title for the site.
 Read-only.
         - `[Drive <IMicrosoftGraphDrive1>]`: drive